efrecon/github-actions-runner-rootless/README.md

   Unless otherwise specified, the latest stable version at the time of image building will be automatically picked up.
 This is because the default version available in Ubuntu is too old.
+* The `build-essential` package, in order to facilitate compilation.

 In the rootless runners, the `DOCKER_HOST` variable is set to point out the private socket owned by the `rootless` user.
 In addition, `/var/run/docker.sock`